Unleash/unleash/website/docs/reference/unleash-context.md

 ### The `properties` field

 The `properties` field is different from the others.
-You can use the `properties` field to provide arbitrary data to [custom strategies](../reference/custom-activation-strategies) or to [strategy constraints](../reference/activation-strategies#constraints).
-The `properties` field is also where you add values for [custom context fields](#custom-context-fields).
+You can use the `properties` field to provide arbitrary data to [strategy constraints](../reference/activation-strategies#constraints) and add values for [custom context fields](#custom-context-fields).

-#### A note on properties and constraints

 Some SDK implementations of the Unleash Context allow for the values in the `properties` map to be of other types than a string type.
 Using non-string types as values may cause issues if you're using the property in a constraint.
 Because the Unleash Admin UI accepts any string as input for constraint checking, the SDKs must also assume that the value is a string.